Okay guys. Let’s go there…

 There are a number of diagnostic methods that may be used, but the first thing is to speak to your GP.

-- A GP consultation – Clearly the best place to begin, and with so many men being diagnosed you can certain that your GP has dealt with this before
+- A GP consultation – Clearly the best place to begin, and with so many men being diagnosed, you can certain that your GP has dealt with this before

 - Urine tests – Pee in a bottle.
 This will look for a number of things, including blood proteins.
-In most cases, prostate cancer is ruled out at this stage as urine infections are far more common.
+In most cases, prostate cancer is ruled out at this stage, as urine infections are far more common.

-- Blood tests – Blood will be taken and checked for something called PSA (prostate-specific antigen) basically, an indicator that leaks from cancers into the blood but are only found in the prostate.
+- Blood tests – Blood will be taken and checked for something called PSA (prostate-specific antigen) basically an indicator that leaks from cancers into the blood but are only found in the prostate.

 - DRE – Digital Rectal Examination, yep, the one most blokes try to avoid.
-The prostate is very difficult to examine due to its location; however, a DRE takes seconds and only requires about two inches of the doctor, or nurse’s gloved finger.
-It may seem embarrassing at first, but once done you really will wonder why we make so much fuss about it.
+The prostate is very difficult to examine due to its location; however, a DRE takes seconds and only requires about two inches of the doctor or nurse’s gloved finger.
+It may seem embarrassing at first, but once done, you really will wonder why we make so much fuss about it.

 - Biopsy – A small piece of tissue is surgically removed from the suspect area and examined in the laboratory to see if the tumour is benign (basically, safe, or malignant – the type that grows and spreads).
-Often carried out under general anesthetic.
+Often carried out under general anaesthetic.

 Suddenly, a finger up the bum for a few seconds doesn’t seem like a big deal, does it?